Studying Classifier(-Free) Guidance From a Classifier-Centric Perspective: Related Works

 \section{Related Works}

 \textbf{Trading diversity for fidelity in conditional generation} is a long-standing problem that has been actively studied by the community.
 For probabilistic models trained with the maximum likelihood objective, \citet{Ackley1985ALA} propose low-temperature sampling to effectively focus on the mode of the learned distribution, borrowing ideas from statistical mechanics~\cite{metropolis1953equation}.
 This technique has also been employed beneficially for high-quality image synthesis~\cite{Parmar2018ImageT,Kingma2018GlowGF}.
-Recent large language models (LLMs)~\cite{achiam2023gpt,dubey2024llama} also exploit this idea, keeping a balance between creativity and determinism via temperature control during next token prediction via the learned probability model~\cite{Brown2020LanguageMA}.
+Recent large language models (LLMs)~\cite{achiam2023gpt,dubey2024llama} also exploit this idea, balancing creativity and determinism via temperature control during next token prediction via the learned probability model~\cite{Brown2020LanguageMA}.
 For image synthesis with generative adversarial nets (GANs), the truncation trick~\cite{Brock2018LargeSG,Karras2018ASG} was developed to enforce sampling from a truncated normal distribution rather than the standard normal prior.
 This encourages conditional generations to remain close to the mode of the data distribution observed during training, preventing them from diverging too far.
-More recently, denoising diffusion models have demonstrated impressive generation capabilities in various domains~\cite{Kong2020DiffWaveAV,Poole2022DreamFusionTU,rombach2022high,Chen2020WaveGradEG}. \Cfgguide~\cite{ho2022classifier}, built upon \cgguide~\cite{dhariwal2021diffusion}, has emerged as a standard for controlling conditional generations in the era of denoising diffusion models.
-Our work contributes to the understanding of the trade-off between diversity and fidelity in the field of denoising diffusion models.
-For this, we carefully study classifier(-free) guidance.
-The gained insights motivate a generic postprocessing step that improves the fidelity for both \cgguide~and \cfgguide.
+More recently, denoising diffusion models have demonstrated impressive generation capabilities in various domains~\cite{Kong2020DiffWaveAV,Poole2022DreamFusionTU,rombach2022high,Chen2020WaveGradEG}. \Cfgguide~\cite{ho2022classifier}, built upon \cgguide~\cite{dhariwal2021diffusion}, has emerged as a standard for controlling conditional generations of denoising diffusion models.
+Our work contributes to the understanding of the trade-off between diversity and fidelity in the field of denoising diffusion models via carefully studying classifier and classifier-free guidance from a classifier-centric perspective.